Discreetly Tracking Down Sex Partners To Stop A Surge In STDs

 "It is evident the systems that identify, treat, and ultimately prevent STDs are strained to the near-breaking point," he says.

-Scientists say there are many reasons for the national increase — from the rise in antibiotic resistant bacteria, to the ease of finding anonymous sex in an era of cellphone hook-up apps.
+Scientists say there are many reasons for the national increase — from the rise in antibiotic-resistant bacteria, to the ease of finding anonymous sex in an era of cellphone hook-up apps.

 Public health departments in the United States have substantial powers.
 In their effort to prevent the spread of disease, they are allowed to inspect, treat and quarantine anyone — even without consent.

-Note: An earlier version of this story incorrectly called syphilis a virus.
-It is actually a bacterial infection.